Never speak against the Family, ever

 “In Reindeer Mafia, life in Lapland is like something from the Wild West. [—] Mikko-Pekka Heikkinen’s new book Reindeer Mafia flows colourfully and rejoicingly. [—] It is an imaginative frolic of the imagination, exploring Lapland, reindeer herding, biker gangs, the mafia and law and order. [—] Mikko-Pekka Heikkinen continues the strong beginnings of his literary career, with this newest work probably being the best in its class.” – Eero Marttinen, Kaleva newspaper

-“Heikkinen’s characters speak Saami and Finnish.
-The characters are multidimensional, well thought out and interesting.
-Heikkinen has created such a tapestry as the background for his story of family relations and their strength.
-His descriptions of nature, verbal skilfulness and stunning depictions of personality are intertwined.
-The setup and characters are extraordinarily humorous and taken to extremes, but the story is brusque.
-Although the world of the Saami people ultimately crashes and bangs à la James Bond, themes of love, thirst for power and betrayal flow strongly underneath.
-You laugh, although you should cry.
-All of this comes together to create what is unquestionably Mikko-Pekka Heikkinen’s best novel to date.” – Anssi Lehtimäki, Pohjalainen newspaper
+“Heikkinen’s characters are multidimensional, well carved-out and interesting. (…) His descriptions of nature, verbal skilfulness and stunning depictions of different personalities intertwine in a fascinating way.
+There is a wealth of humour in the characters and in the set-up, maybe taken to extremes, but the story is brutal.
+Although the world of the Sami people ultimately crashes and bangs à la James Bond, themes of love, thirst for power and betrayal flow strongly underneath.
+You end up laughing, although you should be weeping.
+All of this creates unquestionably Mikko-Pekka Heikkinen’s best novel to date.” – Anssi Lehtimäki, Pohjalainen newspaper

-“Transposing the mafia genre into Lapland conditions already provides a humorous undertone, but in addition to that, Heikkinen injects his story with an unbelievable range of different modern gadgets and phenomena, whose presentation and treatment add an additional layer of comedy to the novel. [–] It’s fun to watch the means different characters use to try to increase their status, especially as Heikkinen’s clever wordplay further maximises the humour.
-Of course, Reindeer Mafia also has a serious side, with social critique and a smattering of tragedy. [–] The story is sometimes quite a ruckus, but the author keeps hold of the reins, offering loads of entertainment and fantasy. “– Raija Hakala, Lapin Kansa newspaper
+“Merely transposing the mafia genre into Lapland provides a humorous undertone, but in addition to that, Heikkinen injects his story with an unbelievable range of different modern gadgets and phenomena, adding an additional layer of comic to the novel. [–] It is evident that there is also a serious side to Reindeer Mafia, with social satire and a smattering of tragedy. [–] The story is sometimes quite a ruckus, but the author keeps hold of the reins, offering loads of entertainment and fantasy. “– Raija Hakala, Lapin Kansa newspaper

 ” [–] the novel begins to recall a four-act tragedy, where characters are prepared to sacrifice even their own children, the continuation of their bloodline, all for personal gain.
 Heikkinen’s novel is built on colourful wordplay. “– Päivi Alasalmi, Keskisuomalainen newspaper